Student-Athlete & Parent/Guardian Handbook

 Transportation to and from Solomon Field:

-Athletes are NOT permitted to drive or walk to and from Solomon Field when school transportation (shuttle bus) is provided by the athletic department.
+Athletes are NOT permitted to drive to and from Solomon Field when school transportation (shuttle bus) is provided by the athletic department.

 Alternative Transportation Options for athletes and families: